 Or, at least, it’s where you make sure you don’t lose marks.

-One read-through the work alone is likely to weed out poor spelling, grammar and punctuation.
+One read-through of the work alone is likely to weed out poor spelling, grammar, and punctuation.
 It might also help you to identify gaping mistakes and errors you might have made.

 1. Top Students Finish their Essay Two Weeks Early